authgear/authgear-example-angular/README.md

-# AuthgearExampleAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.
+# Getting Started with Authgear Angular Tutorial Demo App

+This repo is the sample code of this tutorial: https://docs.authgear.com/tutorials/spa/angular

+You can follow the tutorial to learn how to integrate Authgear with your Angular single page applications.

+## Environment setup

+Setup the `endpoint` and `clientID` variables in `src/app/app.component.ts`.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run start` for a dev server.
+Navigate to `http://localhost:4000/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding